tomosnelli/RTOS_RC_Car/README.md

-# 🎮 Arduino RC Car Project 🚘
+# 🎮 Raspberry Pi Pico RC Car Project 🚘

-This repository contains all the details and resources for a cutting-edge, custom-built Arduino-based RC Car.
+This repository contains all the details and resources for a cutting-edge, custom-built Raspberry Pi Pico-based RC Car.
 This project symbolizes my fervor for constructing hardware and architecting intelligent software. 🧠💡

 ---